MORTGAGES

 • The cross-collateral method: This is simpler because one lender provides 100% of the cost of buying the rental which is secured by two properties.
 However, this method ties the two properties together so that if you want to sell one then the lender will also review the remaining loan.

-Separating properties by using different lenders can keep you flexible as the lending market evolves, so you’re able to consistently secure the best possible lending terms and liquidate a property if needed.
-It can also avoid the need to endure a portfolio review.
+Separating properties by using different lenders to fund different investment properties can keep you flexible as the lending market evolves, so you can consistently secure the best possible lending terms and liquidate a property if needed.
+In some ways, this allows you to play the banks off against each other, to ensure you're always getting a deal that suits your property investment aspirations.

-Portfolio review
+Portfolio Review

 If your lender has a mortgage over more than one property securing its loans, and you sell one property, the lender may require a full review of your portfolio.
 The review will be based on the lender's prevailing criteria.
 If the lender’s credit criteria are more stringent at this time than when you first secured the loans, then the lender is likely to demand a greater repayment from the sale proceeds than it may have required under the original criteria.
 This situation can be both unexpected and cause a great deal of stress, which might have been avoidable.

-First-tier lenders are banks such as ANZ, BNZ, Westpac, HSBC, Kiwibank, ASB, and so-on.
+First-tier lenders are banks such as ANZ, BNZ, Westpac, ASB, and so-on.
 For the most part, loans from these banks are very similar, although their mortgage pricing and terms do fluctuate.
 Typically, these banks will closely align their interest rates with the rate set by the Reserve Bank of New Zealand.

 Non-bank lenders are often called second-tier lenders.
-They include lenders who are in the business providing finance but aren’t the traditional registered banks like those included above.
+They include lenders who are in the business providing finance but aren’t the traditional registered banks, like those mentioned above.
 Non-bank lenders include building societies and credit unions.
 Especially for property investors, second-tier lenders can offer loans to help buyers secure a mortgage with a lower deposit.
 The main difference between first and second tier lenders is the acceptable deposit for a property loan.
 Banks typically expect a 40% deposit for an investment property, while non-bank lenders can require as low as a 10% deposit.
 This can dramatically change matters for a property investor.

 The non-bank, second-tier lenders also have more flexibility when encountering situations such as the self-employed or even those with an adverse credit history.
 This makes the property market much more accessible to investment.